isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2020-12-28-reporting-requirement-for-regulated-dealers-with-effect-from-1-January-2021.md

 **Content for Reporting**

 With effect from 1 January 2021, regulated dealers are required to submit mandatory semi-annual returns related to their business and transactions.
 The first reporting period will be from 1 January 2021 to 30 June 2021, and the first submission will be due within 30 days, i.e. by 30 July 2021.
-Regulated dealers should to refer to the content for reporting set out by the Ministry of Law to understand the reporting requirements and ensure that the information are collected in the required format during the reporting period.
+Regulated dealers should to refer to the [content for reporting](https://acd.mlaw.gov.sg/news/notices-from-the-registrar/reporting-requirement-for-regulated-dealers-with-effect-from-1-january-2021){:target="_blank"} set out by the Ministry of Law to understand the reporting requirements and ensure that the information are collected in the required format during the reporting period.

 **Mode of Submission**